isotopp/isotopp.github.io/content/posts/2022-12-12-ansible-list-crossproduct.md

 The actual `cross()` method is in Line 11.
 It takes 2 mandatory parameters, `x` and `y` and an optional parameter `sepchar`.
 The first two parameters `x` and `y` are supposed to be Lists or other Iterables that are to be cross-joined.
-We expressly prohibit strings, because they are iterable by character, but that is likely not want we want.
+We expressly prohibit strings, because they are iterable by character, but that is likely not what we want.

 The third parameter `sepchar` is the separator character we are putting between these joined pairs.
 It defaults to `.` (dot) and can be left out.